miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Sequencing Parameters" %}

 Sequencing parameters describe the settings that a sequencer run was configured with for a run.
-They include details such as the chemistry version, read length, and whether the run was paired end.
+They include details such as the chemistry version and read lengths.
 When making orders, you can choose the parameters that are required.
 Later, MISO will look at the sequencing parameters used by a sequencing run in order to determine whether the order has been completed.

-Modifications to sequencing parameter options can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete sequencing parameters using the standard interface.
+A sequencing parameters option can only be deleted if it has not been used by any existing runs or orders.

 {% include userman-toplink.md %}